Family Therapy for Drug and Alcohol Abuse

 The 2018 National Survey on Drug Use and Health found that approximately 67 million Americans are binge drinkers and nearly 17 million are heavy drinkers.
 One in five Americans above the age of 12 reports using an illicit drug in the past year.

 Substance Use Disorders affect every aspect of a person’s life.
 They make it difficult to carry out daily activities and function at school or work.
 At Boca Recovery Center, we know that drugs and alcohol affect not only the individual but the entire family.
 We offer a range of family therapy services to help families break out of unhealthy behavior patterns.
 We support family members directly affected by a loved one’s addiction.
-Talk to us today on (855) 637-1331 to learn how our family therapy programs can help in your recovery process.
+Contact us today to learn how our family therapy programs can help in your recovery process.

 This article discusses the importance of family therapy in addiction rehabilitation.
 We list some of the signs that indicate a family member could be using drugs or drinking excessively.
 We explore the different approaches to family therapy and the goals of rehab.
 If you are wondering whether family therapy can help you in dealing with an addiction, read on to learn more.